Mardeg/svgklondike/README.md

 ☑Add: fullscreen toggle at top right corner

-☐Add: autoplay to completion when Deck is empty and all cards are face-up
+☑Add: autoplay to completion when Deck is empty and all cards are face-up

 ☐Internationalisation: country flags in the centre of the bottom border for translation and different card symbols